pauldingus/pauldingus.github.io/_projects/(1) Satellite ML.md

 One advantage of the Eurosat dataset is that it uses [Sentinel-2 satellite image data](https://sentinel.esa.int/web/sentinel/sentinel-data-access), which is open source and freely available.
 This means we can test our algorithm on newly-pulled Sentinel-2 data in Indonesia.

 Another advantage is the dataset's size and standard usage as a dataset for training land-use classification algorithms.
-However, the majority of its image data are from europe, and it includes very few forest images (and no rainforest).
+However, the majority of its image data are from Europe, and it includes very few forest images (and no rainforest).
 This means that applicability to out-of-distribution data like images of Indonesian rainforest could be a problem.

 #### *Training the Model*